ryanstwrt/FRIDGe/docs/source/Examples.md

 An few example fuel assemblies can be seen in `fridge/data/assembly`.
 This example will look at the `EBRII_MKII` assembly.
-This assembly has the following attributes, which can be seen in Table \ref{tab:ebrii}.
+This assembly has the following attributes, which can be seen in Table 1.

 Table 1.
 Variables for Fuel Assembly YAML file.